Jul

 What Is An Independent Administration?

-An independent administration is the form of probate available when a will contains the proper legal provisions authorizing the independent administration of the estate.
-This means you can avoid extensive court supervision of the handling of the estate once the will has been admitted to probate.
+An independent administration is the form of probate to be used when a Will contains the proper legal provisions authorizing the independent administration of the estate.
+This means you can avoid extensive court supervision of the handling of the estate once the Will has been admitted to probate.
+This procedure will need to be used to settle an estate with a Will where the muniment of title approach cannot be used because of outstanding debts of the estate, other than real estate liens.

-Every well-drawn will should include these provisions for independent administration.
-This is a key reason to have an attorney draw up your will rather than trying to do it yourself.
+Every well-drawn Will should include these provisions for independent administration.
+This is a key reason to have an attorney draft your Will rather than attempting to do it yourself.

 Steps In An Independent Administration

-- A notice to creditors then must be published in the newspaper of general circulation in the county where the probate occurred.
+• In some situations, a notice to creditors must then be published in the newspaper of general circulation in the county where the probate occurred.

-- Secured creditors (those holding liens on property) must be sent notice of the probate by certified mail, return receipt requested.
-Sometimes it is also wise to send notice by the same type of mail by unsecured creditors because it sets a deadline for them to file claims against the estate.
+• Secured creditors (those holding liens on property) must be sent notice of the probate by certified mail, return receipt requested.
+Sometimes it is also wise to send notice by the same type of mail to unsecured creditors, as this sets a deadline for them to file claims against the estate.
+This is discretionary, not mandatory.

-If claims have been filed against the estate, the executor must deal with whether the claims must be paid or not.
-This can be a very complicated procedure and will run up the attorney's fees.
+• If creditors' claims have been filed against the estate, the executor must determine whether the claims should be paid or not, and in what order.
+This can be a very complicated procedure, outlined by specific estate code provisions classifying the type of debt, and it will increase the attorney's fees.

 Cost Of An Independent Administration

-As you can see, even this “independent administration” procedure involves many steps and filing fees and costs.
+As you can see, even this “independent administration” procedure involves many steps, filing fees, and costs.
 It is substantially more expensive than probate as a muniment of title.
-It is difficult often even to give a client a ball-park opening estimate of the cost without knowing a great deal about the estate.
-The numbers given below are very general figures.
+It isn't easy, even to give a client a ballpark opening estimate of the cost without knowing a great deal about the estate.
+The numbers provided below are general estimates.

-The attorney’s fee for an independent administration will likely start at $1,500 to $2,000 and range upwards depending on how many beneficiaries are involved, attorney travel time, how lengthy and complicated the inventory and appraisement of the estate is, whether dealing with claims against the estate and setting aside allowances to a surviving spouse and minor children are involved, and many other factors.
+The attorney’s fee for an independent administration will likely start at $1,500 to $2,000 and range upwards depending on how many beneficiaries are involved, attorney travel time, how lengthy and complicated the inventory and appraisement of the estate is, whether dealing with claims against the estate and setting aside allowances to a surviving spouse and minor children are involved, whether beneficiaries cooperate in the process, and many other factors.

-The filing fee is usually about $375, and the cost of the publication of the notice to creditors varies widely depending on the city where the newspaper is located, from less than $100 to several hundred dollars.
+The filing fee is usually about $475, and the cost of the publication of the notice to creditors varies widely depending on the city where the newspaper is located, from less than $100 to several hundred dollars.
 Your costs will be even higher if you need to incur other fees for obtaining and filing certified copies of the probate documents in counties other than where the probate occurred.
-Other costs such as certified mail to beneficiaries or creditors, and incidentals can add to the cost further.
+Other costs, such as certified mail to beneficiaries or creditors, and incidentals, can further add to the cost.

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)